-Status and Subordination of theThe Subordinated Notes will constitute direct, unsecured and subordinated obligations of the Issuer, as described in "Terms and Conditions of the Subordinated Notes-Status".The Subordinated Notes of a Series may qualify as either Tier 2
+The Subordinated Notes will constitute direct, unsecured and subordinated obligations of the Issuer, as described in "Terms and Conditions of the Subordinated Notes-Status".

-Notes or Tier 3 Notes, in each case as determined by the Relevant Supervisory Authority from time to time, as specified in the applicable Final Terms.
+The Subordinated Notes of a Series may qualify as either Tier 2 Notes or Tier 3 Notes, in each case as determined by the Relevant Supervisory Authority from time to time, as specified in the applicable Final Terms.

-Deferral of Interest: If so specified in the applicable Final Terms, the Issuer may, in respect of any Optional Interest Deferral Date, elect to defer payment of all (but not some only) of the interest accrued to that date and the Issuer shall not have any obligation to make such payment on that date.
+If so specified in the applicable Final Terms, the Issuer may, in respect of any Optional Interest Deferral Date, elect to defer payment of all (but not some only) of the interest accrued to that date and the Issuer shall not have any obligation to make such payment on that date.
 Subject to Condition 5(b) of the Subordinated Notes, such deferral may continue until the Maturity Date or any earlier date on which the Subordinated Notes are redeemed in full.